itsjasonchow/Google-Store-Clone/README.md

 After diving more into CSS, I decided to put my skills to test by cloning Google Store.

-I beleive a decent amount of refactoring can be done, which I will hopefully come back to once I'm better at CSS.
+I believe that a decent amount of refactoring can be done, which I will hopefully come back to once I'm better at CSS.